WebWiz-perer/wordsmash-mp2/README.md

 1. Difficulty Levels: Provide players with the option to choose between different difficulty levels (easy, medium, hard) to cater to a variety of skill levels and challenges.

-2. Category Selection: Allow users to select specific word categories (e.g., adjectives, verbs or others) to focus on topics of interest.
+2. Category Selection: Allow users to select specific word categories (e.g., adjectives, words related to geography and human anatomy or others) to focus on topics of interest.

 3. Multiplayer Mode: Introduce a multiplayer mode where players can compete against friends or other users in real-time word challenges.